-- Be sure to leave a 1-2 minute delay for your first queued autoresponder so your subscribers don’t receive the autoresponder content before they receive your auto-confirmation message.
+Be sure to leave a 1-2 minute delay for your first queued autoresponder so your contacts don’t receive the autoresponder content before they receive your auto-confirmation message.

-- Similarly, a good rule of thumb is to leave at least a 1-2 minute delay between autoresponders to allow time for each message to be received and read before your subscriber is interrupted by the next text in your message flow.
+Similarly, a good rule of thumb is to leave at least a 1-2 minute delay between autoresponders to allow time for each message to be received and read before your contact is interrupted by the next text in your message flow.